 A conviction of criminal sexual conduct in the first degree could result in imprisonment for up to 30 years.
 Facing a violence charge should be discussed with a local assault representative to increase an individual’s chances of avoiding a conviction.

-Find a North Charleston Assault Attorney Experienced in Defending Clients Facing Charges
+Find a North Charleston Attorney Experienced in Defending Assault Cases

 While various acts may legally be considered assault, any allegation such as this one carries implications most people would rather avoid.
 One option for someone facing a criminal assault charge is to seek a conviction for a lesser offense.
 An attorney familiar with such cases could work to make the long-term consequences of a charge less severe, or even eliminate them altogether.

 If you face an assault allegation, you could learn about the strategies for seeking a reduced charge, an alternative sentence, a dismissal, or a not guilty verdict by speaking with a North Charleston assault lawyer.
 Call today to learn more information so you can make a sound decision about what to do next.